manifoldco/slack-starterbot/README.md

 ## Set up Till Mobile and Slack API

-1. Set up a project in Manifold to store secrets in and add till mobile ```manifold projects create till-demo```
+1. Set up a project in Manifold to store secrets in and add Till Mobile ```manifold projects create till-demo```
 2. Go and get Till Moble `manifold create -p till-demo` and select `till` , choosing the plan you want (I chose `free`).
 I also gave mine a fun name like 'till-demo-account' for the resource name.
 ```
  manifold create -p till-demo